indrekots/indrekots.github.io/_posts/articles/2017-06-02-whats-new-in-java-9-streams.md

 // an empty set is also a subset
 {% endhighlight %}

+// prefix
+// parallel streams

 ## `dropWhile`

+`dropWhile` is essentially the opposite of `takeWhile`.
+Instead of *taking* elements from the stream until the first element which does not match the predicate, `dropWhile` *drops* these elements and includes the rest in the returned stream.

+//longest contiguous prefix

+The following is the same example we used previously with one noteworthy difference. `takeWhile` has been replaced with `dropWhile`.

+{% highlight java %}
+Stream.of(2, 4, 6, 8, 9, 10, 12)
+    .dropWhile(n -> n % 2 == 0)
+    .forEach(System.out::println);
+// prints out:
+// 9
+// 10
+// 12
+{% endhighlight %}

+In an ordered stream, `dropWhile` removes the longest contiguous sequence of elements that match the given predicate.
+In this example, `2`, `4`, `6` and `8` are removed because they're applying the predicate on them returns `true`. `9` isn't an even number and is not included in the result. `10` and `12`, even though they're even numbers, they came after the first failed element in the sequence, therefore are not included in the result as well.

 * Stream of nullable
 * Stream iterate finite